MarquezProject/marquez/examples/airflow/README.md

 ## Next Steps

-* Review the Marquez [HTTP API](https://marquezproject.github.io/marquez/openapi.html) used to collect Airflow DAG metadata and learn how to build your own integrations
+* Review the Marquez [HTTP API](https://marquezproject.github.io/marquez/openapi.html) used to collect Airflow DAG metadata and learn how to build your own integrations using OpenLineage
-* Take a look at our [`marquez-spark`](https://github.com/MarquezProject/marquez/tree/main/integrations/spark) integration that can be used with Airflow
+* Take a look at [`openlineage-spark`](https://openlineage.io/integration/apache-spark) integration that can be used with Airflow

 ## Feedback

 What did you think of this example?
 You can reach out to us on [slack](http://bit.ly/MarquezSlack) and leave us feedback, or [open a pull request](https://github.com/MarquezProject/marquez/blob/main/CONTRIBUTING.md#submitting-a-pull-request) with your suggestions!